What Is General Liability Insurance & Do I Need It?

 Cyber Risk Insurance

-In most states, you need worker’s compensation to cover employee injuries.
+In most states, you need workers’ compensation to cover employee injuries.
 Texas is the lone hold-out with zero worker’s compensation guidelines, but all other 49 states have rules that state you must provide worker’s compensation if you have employees.
+Do your research to familiarize yourself with your state’s minimum coverage requirements.

 Business Interruption Insurance

 If your business has to close because of a disaster or accident, business interruption insurance will cover your lost income or the costs of temporary relocation.
-This policy could even protect you if a property leader suffers damage and foot traffic is limited to your establishment.
+This policy could even protect you if a leader property suffers damage.
+Not sure if a store near your business counts as a leader property?
+If your business derives its foot traffic from a more profitable and well-known store, that store is considered a leader property; if the leader property suffers a loss, and it affects your store, you may be protected from those income losses via business interruption insurance.

 For general liability insurance, the cost is affordable and within range for even small businesses.